-Mindfulness empowers individuals to cultivate internal skills and control whereas neurofeedback requires that patients be dependent on the skillfulness of the practitioner and the particularities of the technology being employed, thereby relinquishing personal agency.
+Mindfulness empowers individuals to cultivate internal skills and self-control, whereas neurofeedback requires that patients be dependent on the skillfulness of the practitioner and the particularities of the technology being employed, thereby relinquishing personal agency.
 Because of this, it is also possible for neurofeedback to occasionally train brainwave frequencies that yield less desirable outcomes (e.g. increased fatigue versus mental focus).

 Since MBCT is manualized, it should theoretically be offered in a consistent manner irrespective of the group facilitator and facilitators are expected to be experienced meditation practitioners.
 Neurofeedback, however, may vary depending on the technology employed and operating clinician.

-Both approaches require prolonged sitting (20-40 minutes).
+Both approaches require prolonged sitting (20-60 minutes).
 Both approaches can make people feel slightly sleepy afterward.
-MBCT requires approximately 1.5 – 2 hours a week commitment for an 8-week period, while neurofeedback generally requires a one hour assessment, a 30-minute report reading, and 2-3 20-minute subsequent training sessions a week for a minimum of 10 sessions, thus neurofeedback is more time intensive.
+MBCT requires approximately 1.5 – 2 hours a week commitment for an 8-week period, while neurofeedback generally requires a one hour assessment, a 30-minute report reading, and 30-60 minute subsequent training sessions a week or twice a week for a minimum of 10-40 sessions, thus, neurofeedback is more time intensive.
 And it involves hair gel that may hamper your plans if you have a date scheduled after your appointment.
 Just saying.